asinghani/18224-tapeout-s23-boards/docs/BRINGUP.md

 To assist in bringup and testing of your tapeout projects, we have provided a "debugger" board that includes your chip, 1V8 and 3V3 power rails, and an ATSAMD21 microcontroller flashed with an Arduino bootloader for easy testing.

-(TODO: image of the fully assembled board with annotations)
+(image of the fully assembled board with annotations)

 The board is powered via USB-C and can be powered from your computer.
 Please make sure you are using a USB-C cable with data lines (if you are using a "power-only" cable or the cable isn't firmly connected, it will appear to power up but not be detected by the serial port).